 “When my dad died, I got his STUFF.”

-Every year, thousands of American Indians pack up their lawn chairs and hit the “hand Game trail” on reservations throughout the west.
+Every year, thousands of American Indians pack up their lawn chairs and hit the “Hand Game Trail” on reservations throughout the west.
 The first and only feature documentary on the subject, this fascinating video explores the mythic and historic roots of contemporary gambling in Northwest Native America.
 Through plenty of beautifully photographed games and on-the-spot interviews from five states and seven reservations, HAND GAME takes you on a journey through Indian country, a journey full of laughter, haunting music and engaging characters.

 Official Selection: American Indian Film Festival, Montreal First People’s Film Festival, Native American Film & Video Festival.

 “HAND GAME is truly exciting watching and a look into a living part of American Indian culture.” -Whispering Wind Magazine

 “You can bet on HAND GAME to entertain–while presenting a fascinating, little known game.” -Native Peoples Magazine

 Mas Fever – Inside Trinidad Carnival (1995) DVD, 55 minutes.

 Carnival in the New World is a synthesis of European elements — Christian traditions and the masquerade — and African elements — primarily music and dance.
 In Trinidad, Carnival is a colorful, exuberant celebration of national focus and pride.
 Preparations are made throughout the year and reach a frantic pace just before Carnival begins.